AmarisS/Final-project/README.md

 * Check-in counter in each terminal: 5

 Assumptions:
-①Each passengers passing the security check is independent and identity distributed.
+* Each passengers passing the security check is independent and identity distributed.
-②The security check counter treat passengers at same speed. (* If time permits, we would add a additional exception situation: if people is regarded as carrying prohibited items, the check counter which deal with this situation will temporarily close.)
+* The security check counter treat passengers at same speed. (* If time permits, we would add a additional exception situation: if people is regarded as carrying prohibited items, the check counter which deal with this situation will temporarily close.)
-③Each passenger’s average passing time in international terminal is 1 time more than in domestic terminal since international passengers usually carry more luggages and the restriction on them is more strict.
+* Each passenger’s average passing time in international terminal is 1 time more than in domestic terminal since international passengers usually carry more luggages and the restriction on them is more strict.
-④The security checkpoint can treat 180 passengers at an hour.
+* The security checkpoint can treat 180 passengers at an hour.

 Hypothesis:

-① On weekdays in normal week, passenger’s average passing time for security check is 0-10min.
+* On weekdays in normal week, passenger’s average passing time for security check is 0-10min.
-② On weekends, passenger’s average passing time will increase by 5-10min than in normal week.
+* On weekends, passenger’s average passing time will increase by 5-10min than in normal week.
-③ In holidays,  passenger’s average passing time would double when compared with time on same day in normal week.
+* In holidays,  passenger’s average passing time would double when compared with time on same day in normal week.
-④ passenger’s average passing time spent on international terminal would double when compared with time on domestic terminal on the same day.
+* Passenger’s average passing time spent on international terminal would double when compared with time on domestic terminal on the same day.

 ## Simulation's variables of uncertainty